Install Spark NLP from PyPI

 jupyter notebook

-Start Spark NLP Session from python
+Start Spark NLP Session from Python

 If you need to manually start SparkSession because you have other configurations and sparknlp.start()

-is not including them, you can manually start the SparkSession:
+you can manually start the SparkSession with:

 spark = SparkSession.builder \